NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----

-A `Constructs` instance has methods for selecting constructs that meet particular criteria:
+A `Constructs` instance has filtering methods for selecting constructs that meet particular criteria:

 ==========================================================================  ================================
-Selection criteria                                                          Method
+Filter criteria                                                             Method
 ==========================================================================  ================================
 Metadata construct name                                                     `~Constructs.filter_by_name` Metadata construct type                                                     `~Constructs.filter_by_type`